Low-cost and abundant feedstock

-Petrochemical projects in Alberta also have access to the province’s large amount of storage and processing capacity.
-The province has more than half of Canada’s natural gas storage inventory, which balances the supply and reduces market volatility.
+Petrochemical projects also have access to the province’s large amount of storage and processing capacity.
+The province has more than half of Canada’s natural gas storage inventory which balances the supply and reduces market volatility.

-The province is home to the largest petrochemical manufacturing centre in Canada.
+Alberta is also home to the largest petrochemical manufacturing centre in Canada.
 Alberta’s Industrial Heartland counts 40 industrial sites, 7,000 employees, and $40 billion in investment.
-It is designed to advantage of its proximity to Alberta’s oil sands and existing transportation networks.

 Alberta is already home to a well-established petrochemical industry.
 With 36 chemical and petrochemical manufacturers operating throughout the province, Alberta has developed the expertise and regulatory framework to support a thriving petrochemical sector.

 Alberta has the most engineers per capita in Canada with a large labour pool specializing in petroleum and chemical engineering.
-R&D in Canada is very cost effective, as salary costs for this highly skilled labour are lower than in other industrialized countries.
+Research and development costs in Canada are very cost effective, as salaries for highly skilled labour are lower than in other industrialized countries.

 With the petrochemical industry clustering around central Alberta, it’s not hard to find talent within these communities.

 Alberta’s clear regulatory framework strengthens its competitiveness.
-The Government of Alberta and Invest Alberta offer a regulatory roadmap and support to help navigate investments into the sector.
-Alberta’s Department of Energy and Department of Environment and Parks have in-house expertise to ensure accurate assessment of projects.
+The Government of Alberta and Invest Alberta offer a regulatory roadmap and supports to help navigate investments into the sector.
+Alberta’s Department of Energy and Department of Environment and Parks also have in-house expertise to ensure accurate assessment of projects.